Margaret H Baron, MD, PhD

 Dr. Baron is a graduate of the Harvard-M.I.T.
 Program in Health Sciences and Technology (H.S.T.) and holds degrees from Harvard (A.B.), Harvard Medical School (M.D.) and M.I.T.
 (Ph.D.).
 She trained in the laboratories of David Baltimore (Ph.D. thesis) and Tom Maniatis (postdoc).
 Her first independent faculty position was in The Biological Laboratories at Harvard University, where she was an assistant and then associate professor before moving to a tenured position at Mount Sinai in 1997.
 She served for 18 months (2006-2007) as Interim Co-Director of the BFSCI and as Director of Hematology Research (6 years) and of Research in Hematology and Blood Disorders (2 years) for the Division of Hematology and Medical Oncology of the TCI and Department of Medicine.

 Dr. Baron is a dedicated educator, having developed and directed courses for undergraduates, PhD and MD/PhD students at Harvard and Mount Sinai.
-She is co-founder and former co-Director for the Developmental and Stem Cell Biology (DSCB) Multidisciplinary Training Area (MTA) for PhD and MD/PhD students.
-She is a member of the Steering Committee for the Graduate School of Biomedical Sciences and served as Assistant Director of the Medical Scientists Training Program (MSTP) and as Co-Director for the former Mechanisms of Disease and Therapies Multidisciplinary Training Area (MTA).
+She was co-founder and former co-Director for the Developmental and Stem Cell Biology (DSCB) Multidisciplinary Training Area (MTA) for PhD and MD/PhD students as well as a former co-director of the former Mechanisms of Disease and Therapies Multidisciplinary Training Area (MTA).

 To read more about Dr. Baron's research, please visit the Baron Laboratory website.